OlliMeeco/meecodocs/guide/Credential service/Credential Schema.md

 # Introduction
 Within the SVX Platform, credential schemas are used to form the basis of a verifiable credential.
 They structure a set of claims about a Holder and determine the logic behind how the claims are used.
 Without credential schemas, verifiable credentials would not be able to be issued.

 # What you need before starting
 The schema file (typically a JSON Schema)

 # Additional considerations
-Each Credential Schema consists of the following mandatory attributes:
+Each JSON Schema consists of the following mandatory attributes:

 * type (e.g. JsonSchemaValidator2018).
 The specific type definition determines the content of each data schema.